Characterization of Erd\"os matrices by their zero entries: Introduction

-We will make some handy definitions before we explore further. \begin{definition} (a) {\bf Skeleton:} For an $n\times m$ matrix M, we define its skeleton $\skel(M)$ as the binary $n\times m$ matrix such that,
+Going back in timeline, the next important (but limited) series of examples are due to \cite[Corollary 2]{marcus1959diagonals}, $J_n = (1/n)\allones{n}{n}$ and notably, these are the only \erdos{} matrices with all entries positive.
+These also solve Van der Waerden’s permanental conjecture (i.e. they have the minimum permanent among all bistochastic matrices \cite{Erorychev}).
+Also, see \cite{Hwang, BrualdiMinper} for minimizers that solve the refined permanental conjecture within certain faces of $\Omega_n$ Those minimizers in general are not \erdos{}. \\ We will set up some handy definitions to proceed further. \begin{definition} (a) {\bf Skeleton:} For a matrix $M_{n\times m}$, its skeleton $\skel(M)$ is classically defined to be the following binary $n\times m$-matrix

-(b) {\bf Skeleton-poset:} The space of all $n\times m$ skeletons can be naturally endowed with a partial order.
-We say two skeletons $S_1$ and $S_2$ are comparable as $S_1 \leqslant S_2$, if $S_2 - S_1$ is also a skeleton. \\ (c) {\bf Inner permutations:} For a given skeleton $S$, we define the set of inner permutations $P_n(S)$ which are the permutations all whose 1's are also present in $S$.
+(b) {\bf Skeleton-poset:} We recall that the space of all $n\times m$ skeletons can be naturally endowed with a partial order.
+In that, two skeletons $S_1$ and $S_2$ are comparable as $S_1 \leqslant S_2$, iff $S_2 - S_1$ is nonnegative. \\ (c) {\bf Inner permutations:} We introduce the following notions.
+For a given skeleton $S$, we define the set of inner permutations $P_n(S)$ to be all the permutation matrices whose 1's are also present in $S$: